Super simple - yet useful advice for beginners!

 I won’t continue this article about machine learning because I don’t think I am the right person to teach you how to start with that.
 But you don’t need machine learning to be a successful algo-trader (with machine learning comes enormous amounts of high quality and costly data + alternative data).

-I will show you some advanced and but also some basic stuff, in a more practical way.
+in next articles I will show you some advanced and but also basic stuff, in a more practical way.
 If you find it too advanced for you, yet you are dedicated to really learn it, it won’t be a problem.

 DO NOT ASK FOR HELP